Explore holidays in Islamlar & Üzümlü

-A pretty mountain village just above Kalkan Bay, Islamlar is a place of bucolic tranquillity and rustic architecture with the dramatic backdrop of the Taurus Mountains – and a luxury holiday here is to experience a way of life truly unchanged in centuries: an old tea house, a bakery where flour is ground by millstones and shepherds herding their sheep among the olive trees.
+A pretty mountain village just above Kalkan Bay, Islamlar is a place of bucolic tranquillity and rustic architecture set against the dramatic backdrop of the Taurus Mountains.
+In the heart of Islamlar you will still find a truly traditional way of life, unchanged throughout the centuries: an old tea house, a bakery where flour is still ground by millstones and shepherds herding their sheep among the olive trees.

 But should you wish to experience a more cosmopolitan expression of Turkish hospitality, Kalkan with its beach clubs, vibrant waterfront bars and rooftop restaurants, is just a short drive away, giving you the best of all worlds.

-To complete the picture, visit our handpicked selection of lovely villas in Islamlar.
+To complete the picture, visit our handpicked selection of lovely villas in Islamlar & Üzümlü.

 * Prices include seven nights’ accommodation, flights and transfers/car hire, based on the lowest rate for maximum occupancy.